prashnts/ekgstore-beta/README.md

 - To process files in a directory, execute `ekgstore <input dir> <output dir>`.
 - To process all the files in current directory and store the result in the same, run `ekgstore . .`, where `.` refers to the current directory.

+## Notes
+**Scaling Factor**: We obtain the scaling factor from the length and height of the "caliberation marker" at the left side of pdf.
+Further, we have assumed that the ECG is caliberated at Standard settings.

 ## Collaboration
 ### Working on new features